 Deep breathing is a powerful anxiety-reducing technique because it activates the body’s relaxation response.
 To do this, simply inhale slowly to a count of 4, filling your belly first and then your chest, gently hold your breath to a count of 4, exhale slowly to a count of 4, and repeat the process several times.

-3. Deconstructing brain tricks or questioning yourself
+3. Deconstructing brain tricks and asking yourself questions

 - Is this worry realistic?